 SEO Sprints: fast wins, lasting impact

-Most agencies treat SEO like a one time clean up.
+Most agencies treat SEO like a one-time cleanup.
 Real growth comes from focused execution that ships improvements quickly and compounds.
-An SEO Sprint is a fixed scope, fixed timeline project that makes your site faster, clearer, and more visible across Google and AI search.
+An SEO Sprint is a fixed-scope, fixed-timeline project that makes your site faster, clearer, and more visible across Google and AI search.
 No fluff.
 Just meaningful upgrades you can measure.

 A Sprint is a short, concentrated burst of SEO and AI readiness work that fixes technical blockers, strengthens content, adds schema, and improves internal linking.
 You get a defined scope, a clear timeline, and a handover with next steps so gains continue after the sprint.